 - One for Stakeholders, normally people who consume research reports or insights

 - And one for Researchers, normally people who do research in your company.

 In this video, we are going to learn how to use labels to build an effective taxonomy for stakeholders and how to use tags and properties to build a taxonomy that researchers can use to analyze raw data and build a common language.

-First let’s define 4 very important concepts: Labels, Tags, Properties, and Groups.
+First let’s define 4 very important concepts: Labels, Tags, Properties, and Themes.

 Let's start with labels.